 People get caught when they invest in something that is not appropriate for their individual situation.
 Raising your financial IQ will help you understand what you are investing in and why so that you know what you are doing.
 There are several ways you can raise your financial IQ:

-- get clear about your long term goals
+- get clear about your long-term financial and retirement goals

-- work with professionals who seek to raise your IQ, and not just conduct a transaction on your behalf.
+- work with professionals who seek to raise your IQ, and not just conduct a transaction on your behalf, like a retirement coach

 We have all been taught to trust in the wisdom of professionals, but what I recommend is that professionals earn your trust first before you give it away.
 What you are looking for are people who offer you not only service, but who seek to raise your level of knowledge in their given area.

-Give your trust to those professionals who help raise your financial IQ while at the same time adding value to your specific situation through co-creation and service.
+Give your trust to those retirement planners who help raise your financial IQ while at the same time adding value to your specific situation through co-creation and service.